gardener/landscaper/docs/api-reference/core.md

 </td>
 <td>
 <p>Type defines the kind of import.
-Can be either DataObject or Target</p>
+Can be either DataObject, Target, or TargetList</p>
 </td>
 </tr>
 <tr>